SzymonG27/ITblog/README.md

 # ITblog v0.1
-This is a .net 6.0 blog application with using webAPI + consuming in webApp (consuming nod ended yet).
+This is a .net 6.0 blog application with using webAPI + consuming in webApp.

 ## Technologies used